 Q: How is counseling different from just talking to friends, family, or other people in my life?

-A: The counselor is a trained professional who has spent several years learning how to help students explore and find ways to resolve any number of issues discussed in therapy.
+A: The counselor is a trained professional who has spent several years learning how to help students explore and find ways to resolve any number of concerns.
 Things discussed within the counseling relationship are kept confidential, whereas, this is not always the case when talking with friends or family.
-The counselor will respect your privacy and is bound by ethical standards and legal statutes.
+The counselor will respect your privacy and is bound by ethical standards and legal state statutes.
 Unless the student is an immediate danger to themselves or others, their conversations with a counselor will remain private.
 Meet our staff!

 Q: Will anyone be told that I have come in for counseling?
 What if my parents want to talk to you?